anitaNeutrino/hackathon2017/ReadingData.md

 ```

-##ANITA versions
+## ANITA versions

-Currently, it is possible to use both ANITA-3 and ANITA-4 data with the same softare.
+Currently, it is possible to use both ANITA-3 and ANITA-4 data with the same software.
 In general you can set or get using `AnitaVersion::set()` and `AnitaVersion::get().`  When you use `AnitaDataset` it should detect the appropriate version based on the timestamp (even for MC data!).

 ```
 root [7] AnitaVersion::get()